Job Prospects... At a glance

 * Growth projections are based on the category “Construction, Distribution and Production Managers”.

 The number of importers and exporters in employment fell slightly from 2006 to 2013.
-Employment is projected to increase over the next few years.
+Employment is projected to increase by 0.8% over the next five to ten years.

 Source: Statistics NZ Census and MBIE projections

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

 Three years after completing a bachelor’s degree in business and management, the large majority of graduates are in employment.
 A fairly high proportion of graduates were overseas, while very few were receiving a benefit.
 The median salary three years after graduation was estimated to be about $53,000.
 Note that only a small fraction of these graduates were employed as importers or exporters.

 Importers and exporters are not on Immigration New Zealand's skill shortage lists.